Vinai/customer-activation/app/code/community/Netzarbeiter/CustomerActivation/README.txt

 KNOWN BUGS:
 - None! :D

-TODO:
-- Allow to set a static page to redirect to after the customer has signed up for an account.

 If you have ideas for improvements or find bugs, please send them to vinai@netzarbeiter.com, with Netzarbeiter_CustomerActivation as part of the subject line.